awsdocs/amazon-vpc-user-guide/doc_source/working-with-managed-prefix-lists.md

 ## Modify a prefix list<a name="modify-managed-prefix-list"></a>

 You can modify the name of your prefix list, and you can add or remove entries\.
-You cannot modify the maximum number of entries using the AWS Management Console\.
-To update the maximum number of entries, use the AWS CLI or an AWS SDK\.
+To modify the maximum number of entries, see [Resize a prefix list](#resize-managed-prefix-list)\.

 Updating the entries of a prefix list creates a new version of the prefix list\.
 Updating the name or maximum number of entries for a prefix list does not create a new version of the prefix list\.